 Maintain Your Awareness Whilst Dribbling

-When trapping and dribbling the ball you need to know what is going on around you and what the defenders are doing.
+When trapping and dribbling the ball you need to know what’s going on around you.
+As well as, what the defenders are doing.

-It also helps you to see where your teammates are so you can look for passing opportunities to set up goals or attacking moves.
+Also, it helps you to see where your teammates are, so you can look for passing opportunities to set up goals or attacking moves.

 - Complete the above snaking drill but this time don;t look at the ball.
 Keep your focus up and begin to control the ball with your feel instead of you eyes.